TanStack/table/README.md

   showPageJump: true, // Shows or hides the pagination number input
   showPageSizeOptions: true, // Enables the user to change the page size
   pageSizeOptions: [5, 10, 20, 25, 50, 100], // The available page size options
+  expanderColumnWidth: 30, // default columnWidth for the expander column

   // Callbacks
   onChange: (state, instance) => null, // Anytime the internal state of the table changes, this will fire